flatironinstitute/neurosift/doc/neurosift_dendro_MIT_workshop_sep_2024.md

 ## Objectives of Neurosift and Dendro

-The main goal of Neurosift/Dendro is to provide a user-friendly interface for exploring and analyzing DANDI NWB files in a shared and collaborative environment.
+The goal of Neurosift/Dendro is to provide a user-friendly interface for exploring and analyzing DANDI NWB files in a shared and collaborative environment.

 * [Neurosift](https://neurosift.app/) is a browser-based tool designed for the visualization of NWB (Neurodata Without Borders) files, especially those hosted on the [DANDI Archive](https://dandiarchive.org/).
 * Neurosift also enables interactive exploration of DANDI.